BadrKali/PHILOSOPHERS/README.md

 # PHILO PROJECT
-this is philo 42 project\n
+this is philo 42 project
 I never thought philosophy would be so deadly